ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d4 - e - LAB - Wiki Countries.md

 Notes to students:
 - Leave style, bootstrap, flags etc for the end (focus on practicing the concepts we've seen today)
-- If you want to access the name of the country you need name.common
-- You need the alpha3code for the url for each country
-- You need borders, it's an array (some countries don't have borders, so it is empty)
 - Navbar component is not a Route, it's always there!
+- If you want to access the name of the country you need `name.common`
+- You need the `alpha3code` for the url for each country
 - To display all borders .map() over it (it's an array)
+- Some countries don't have borders, so you get an empty array.